Digital Image Workflow overview

 For other users like you, looking to shoot the largest file size that your camera is able to take, the cards supplied are often much too small.
 Typically, modern compact cameras may only come with a 500Mb or 1Gb card or in some cases even smaller, making the storage of 12Mb image files rather limiting.

-XQD, CompactFlash, SD or SDHC cards are now available in 8, 16, 32, 64 and in some cases 128Gb sizes, allowing you to take many hundreds or even thousands of high resolution files without feeling the squeeze.
-Most professional DSLR cameras are sold without a media card, allowing the buyer the choice of capacity.
+XQD, CompactFlash, SD or SDHC cards are now available in 32, 64, 128, 256 and in some cases 512Gb sizes, allowing you to take many thousands of high resolution files without feeling the squeeze.
+Most professional DSLR and mirrorless cameras are sold without a media card, allowing the buyer the choice of capacity.

 Fast media cards tend to cost quite a lot more than slower ones, but don’t be put off and save up to buy a faster one just yet; just plan your shooting better around the capabilities of your equipment.